duplantier/Type-i-Fast/README.md

 Type-i Fast is a fun and engaging typing speed test game built with React.
 Challenge yourself and improve your typing skills by racing against the clock. 🕒

-Test your typing speed and accuracy! ⌨️
+Test your typing speed and accuracy per minute! ⌨️

+## 🛠️ Tech Stack

+- React
+- TypeScript
+- TailwindCSS
+- Framer Motion
+- Fakerjs
+- ClassNames
+- React.js
+- Tailwind CSS

 ## 🏁 Getting Started